jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 - Deploy 3 EC2 instances and configure required security group rules.
 - Install container runtime on all the instances.
 We'll be using Cri-O.
 - Install Kubeadm, Kubelet and Kubectl on all the instances.
-- Initiate Kubeadm control plane configuration on the master node.
+- Initialize Kubeadm control plane configuration on the master node.
 - Join the worker node to the control plane.
 - Install the calico network plugin to enable pod networking.
 - Install Kubernetes metric server to enable pod and node metrics.